wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - a youtube demonstration video, to gain interest and guide people.

 ## Description:
 - Currently a project to produce, a, Gradio and QwenAgent and LlamaCpp, based Agent Manager, capable of managing text or code based projects, to completion, for all that would be useful or interesting.
-Utilizing the best solutions I can find from research etc. Unfortunately it turns out the AMD on windows is still limited even with DirectML, because that only works on certain AMD hardware with windows, so we are reverting to llama.cpp, and inadvertantly finding llama.cpp does now infact feature vulkan, and has been for a while, this definately saves the project for me.
+Utilizing the best solutions I can find from research etc. Unfortunately it turns out the AMD on windows is still limited even with DirectML, because that only works on certain AMD hardware with windows.
+So we are reverting to llama.cpp, and inadvertantly finding llama.cpp does now infact feature vulkan, and has been for a while, this saves the project for me, but also makes me wonder why ollama is not using this, as it uses llamacpp binaries too doesnt it?

 ### Features:
 - No requirement of, Ollama or LMStudio, models are accessed through llama.cpp pre-compiled binaries.